queue

 Description:

-All methods use options.queueName for non-default queue.
+All methods below use options.queueName for a specific queue.

 If it is an array then a client will be picked sequentially by maintaining internal sequence number.

-Empty default client always exists, it can be overridden to make default some other driver
+Empty default client always exists, it can be overridden to make default some other driver using queue-default config parameter.

 Source: